This article has been updated from a previous version.

 When the Bank of Canada made several rate cuts in 2020, homeowners with variable-rate mortgages were celebrating as lenders followed the central bank’s lead by lowering their interest rates.

-Since then, however, the Canadian economy has entered a state of excess demand, and inflation recently reached 8.1%, the largest year-over-year change in almost 40 years.
-In an effort to bring inflation down to the Bank of Canada’s 2% target, the Bank increased its policy interest rate four times this year, with it currently sitting at 2.5%.
+Since then, however, the Canadian economy has entered a state of excess demand, with inflation currently sitting at 7% as of August 2022.
+In an effort to bring inflation down to the Bank of Canada’s 2% target, the Bank has increased its policy interest rate five times this year, bringing it to 3.25%.

 How inflation affects mortgage rates